rajat1994/WebApp-for-breast-cancer-detection/README.md

 # WebApp-for-breast-cancer-detection
-* A flask application for breast cancer detection (Under Development)
+* A flask application for breast cancer detection (Under Development).
+The app can tell whether the breast mass is benign or     malignant.
+It uses the deep neural net classifier to find the pattern in the data.
 * Link of the dataset : http://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29
+* The attributes in the sample are in the range (1-10).
+So,doctors will enter the values of attributes and clicking on the compute can tell whether it's benign or malignant.

 ### Requirements ###